Published on December 2, 2025

 Think of it this way: there’s a front door, a side door, and a back door to getting a Medigap plan.
 The front door is your Open Enrollment Period, which is by far the easiest and best way in.
 The side door opens in special circumstances when you have what are called “guaranteed issue rights.”
 The back door involves applying at any other time, which often means the insurance company will take a close look at your health history before deciding whether to offer you a plan.
 Understanding these different paths is the key to making a smart and timely decision for your healthcare coverage.

-Your One-Time Medigap Open Enrollment Period
+Don’t Miss Your Medigap Open Enrollment Period

 Your Medigap Open Enrollment Period is the absolute best time to buy a policy.
 This is your six-month golden window that starts on the first day of the month you are both 65 or older and enrolled in Medicare Part B. During this period, an insurance company cannot turn you down or charge you more for a Medigap policy because of your health problems.
 You have the right to buy any Medigap plan sold in Texas.